programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 ## Storing data in a table with SQL using R

 Let's do this using R!
-Below is an expanded version of the R program we used above to connect to the database.
-For clarity, the first 3 comments in the program below the line library(RMySQL) have been removed.
+Below is an expanded version of the R Script we used above to connect to the database.
+For brevity, the first 3 comments we had in the R Script above are removed.
+We no longer need them.

+In line 4 of the program below, remember to change the path to the rmysql.settingsfile that matches your computer.

 ```
 library(RMySQL)